Privacy Policy for SquadCom

 SquadCom uses the information it accesses only to provide the app’s user-facing functionality, including to:

-• discover and connect to peers over Tor or over the same local Wi-Fi network; and
+- discover and connect to peers over Tor, over the same local Wi-Fi network, or over Bluetooth

 We do not sell personal data or personal and sensitive user data.